Afqa: Physical description

+Afqa is located in the mountains of Lebanon, about 20 kilometres from the ancient city of Byblos, just east of the town of Qartaba.
+It is the site of one of the finest waterfalls in the mountains of the Levant, which feeds into the Adonis River (also known as Abraham River), and forms Lake Yammoune, with which it is also associated by legend.

 The waterfall at Afqa is the source for the River Adonis and is located on a 600 ft bluff that forms an immense natural amphitheater.
 The river emerges from a large limestone cave in the cliff wall which stores and channels water from the melted snow of the mountains before releasing it into springs and streams below.
 At Afqa, several watery threads flow from the cave to form numerous cataracts, a scene of great beauty.
 The cave has over two miles (three km) of known passageways inside.

 A great and ancient temple is located here, where the goddess Aphrodite was worshipped.
 Eusebius, the biographer of emperor Constantine I, wrote that the emperor ordered to demolish the Temple.
 Frazer attributes its construction to the legendary forebear of King Cinyras, who was said to have founded a sanctuary for Aphrodite (i.e. Astarte).
 Reconstructed on a grander scale in Hellenistic times, then destroyed by the Emperor Constantine the Great in the fourth century, it was partially rebuilt by the later fourth-century emperor, Julian the Apostate.
 The site was finally abandoned during the reign of Theodosius I Massive hewn blocks and a fine column of Syenite granite still mark the site, on a terrace facing the source of the river.

 The remains of a Roman aqueduct that carried the waters of the River Adonis to the inhabitants of ancient Byblos are also located here.

 Edward Robinson and Eli Smith camped at the site in 1852, merely remarking on its "shapeless ruins" and the difficulty of transport of two massive columns of Syenite granite.
 Frazer describes the village at Afqa in his 1922 book, The Golden Bough as:

 "...the miserable village which still bears the name of Afqa at the head of the wild, romantic, wooded gorge of the Adonis.
 The hamlet stands among groves of noble walnut trees on the brink of the lyn.
 A little way off the river rushes from a cavern at the foot of a mighty amphitheater of towering cliffs to plunge in a series of cascades into the awful depths of the glen.
 The deeper it descends, the ranker and denser grows the vegetation, which, sprouting from the crannies and fissures of the rocks, spreads a green veil over the roaring or murmuring stream in the tremendous chasm below.
 There is something delicious, almost intoxicating, in the freshness of these tumbling waters, in the sweetness and purity of the mountain air, in the vivid green of the vegetation.

-Possible early sanctuary of El

-Marvin H. Pope identified the home of El in the Ugaritic texts of ca. 1200 BCE, described as "at the source[s] of the [two] rivers, amid the fountains of the [two] deeps", with this famous source of the river Adonis and Yammoune, an intermittent lake on the other side of the mountain, which Pope asserted was closely associated with it in legend.